Teach Truth Messaging for Social Media and Signs

 United for academic freedom!

-Students can handle Truth.
+Students can handle the truth.
 Can you?

 Why hide the truth when we can learn/grow from it?